Learn Unity Unity Basics Part 1: Complete Guide for Beginners – From Unity installation to basic operationsBasics

 Image15

-In the project window, you can import assets such as images from outside Unity and add assets to the hierarchy.
+You can import assets such as images from outside Unity and add them to the Hierarchy.
+At the very bottom, you’ll see the folder structure and file extensions displayed.

 Image66

-The contents of the project window and the “New Unity Project” folder are the same.
+The contents of the Project Window and those under “New Unity Project” are the same.

 Image55

-When you create a Unity project, an Assets folder (“Assets”) and a Packages folder (“Packages”) are created.
+When creating a Unity project, the Assets folder (hereafter, Assets) and Packages folder (hereafter, Packages) are created.

 Image34